Are you able to sell a house with a tax lien In Oregon

 Negotiating with the Lien Holder: Strategies for a Successful Outcome

-Talking to the lien holder can help when you’re dealing with a tax lien.
+Talking to the lien holder can help when dealing with a tax lien.
 Here are ways to do it:

 1. Understand Your Debt: Know exactly how much you owe, including interest and penalties.
 This knowledge helps in negotiations.